Strengthen Public Schools

 I will support the dignity and civil rights of everyone in Williamson County, including people of color, members of the LGBTQ+ community, and Muslim Americans.
 I will firmly oppose any attempts by the Legislature to discriminate against Texans, whether it’s regulating bathrooms or restricting civil protections in the workplace.

 I believe immigrants are invaluable members of our communities.
 Regardless of party affiliation, we can all agree that the treatment of children at the Texas-Mexico border has been inhumane and indefensible.
-I support reuniting families, empowering our DREAMers, ending indefinite detention, and repealing Senate Bill 4 (the “Show Me Your Papers” bill) that passed last session.
+I support reuniting families, empowering our DREAMers, ending indefinite detention, and repealing Senate Bill 4 (the “Show Me Your Papers” bill) that passed during the 85th session.

 Our right to vote is sacred.
 I support online voter registration, expanded early voting periods, and a repeal of voter ID laws that needlessly make voting harder.
 Voting is right passed down by our founders and our forebears, and I will support any effort to make it easier for Texans.